hike-eclat/docs/docs/experiment_eip.rst

 Path Tracing example
 ^^^^^^^^^^^^^^^^^^^^^^^^
 You can run the testbed with the command:

 .. code-block:: shell

   cd /opt/eclat-daemon && testbed/basic_testbed.sh

 This will run the :ref:`PT eCLAT script<eclat-script-eip>` on routers r2 and r3.
+You can re-attach to the tmux by running the script: ``cd /opt/eclat-daemon && scripts/resume-tmux.sh``.

 You can now send a packet from r1 using tcpreplay, the command will be ready at the R1 window.
 On the R4 window you can start tcpdump to analyze the received packet.
 Also in this case the command will be ready to be executed on the R4 window.